alexkuang0/blog/content/posts/cf-pages-hugo/index.md

 In this case, just set `HUGO_VERSION` to `0.98.0`.

-That's all you need for the set up.
+That's all you need for the setup.
 Wait for Cloudflare to build and deploy your site.
 Cloudflare will give you a default subdomain name of `pages.dev`, but you can always **bring your own domain name** by adding that domain to your "custom domains" of the Cloudflare Pages project and change your DNS settings accordingly.

 ## Sprinkle your site with some custom code

 Wanna modify the Hugo theme to fit your needs and aesthetics?
 That's easy and intuitive in Hugo.
 You don't have to mess with the original theme files -- just create a new file of the same relative path under `/layouts` and Hugo will replace that for ya.

-For example, I added a comment system [utteranc.es][utter] (that's also easy to configure and serverless btw).
+For example, I added a comment system [utteranc.es][utter] (that's also easy to configure and serverless, btw).
 Instead of modifying the theme file `/themes/PaperMod/layouts/partials/comments.html`, I created a new file `/layouts/partials/comments.html` and made changes in that.

 ## What's more